bisdn/bisdn.github.io/limitations_and_known_issues.md

 In all of these cases forcing the port on the switch to the desired speed works as expected.

+## Bridge ageing time is effectively limited to 65535 seconds

+While the standard allows ageing times up to 1,000,000 seconds, due to Open Flow limitations BISDN Linux is limited to 65,535 seconds.
+Any higher values are interpreted as the maximum supported.

 # Open issues

 ## Using VLAN 1 on a bridge and ports outside of a bridge may lead to packet leakage